 The goal is now to damp the two suspension modes of the payload using an active damping strategy while the rotating stage performs a constant rotation.
-As was explained with the uniaxial model, such an active damping strategy is key to both reducing the magnification of the response in the vicinity of the resonances [3] and to make the plant easier to control for the high authority controller.
+As was explained with the uniaxial model, such active damping strategy is key to both reducing the magnification of the response in the vicinity of the resonances [3] and to make the plant easier to control for the high authority controller.

-Many active damping techniques have been developed over the years, such as Positive Position Feedback (PPF) [4], [5], Integral Force Feedback (IFF) [6] and Direct Velocity Feedback (DVF) [7]-[9].
-In [6], the IFF control scheme has been proposed, where a force sensor, a force actuator, and an integral controller are used to increase the damping of a mechanical system.
-When the force sensor is collocated with the actuator, the open-loop transfer function has alternating poles and zeros, which guarantees the stability of the closed-loop system [9].
-It was later shown that this property holds for multiple collated actuator/sensor pairs [10].
+Many active damping techniques have been developed over the years such as Positive Position Feedback (PPF) [4], [5], Integral Force Feedback (IFF) [6] and Direct Velocity Feedback (DVF) [7]-[9].
+In [6], the IFF control scheme has been proposed, where a force sensor, a force actuator and an integral controller are used to increase the damping of a mechanical system.
+When the force sensor is collocated with the actuator, the open-loop transfer function has alternating poles and zeros which facilitates to guarantee the stability of the closed loop system [9].
+It was latter shown that this property holds for multiple collated actuator/sensor pairs [10].

-The main advantages of IFF over other active damping techniques are the guaranteed stability even in the presence of flexible dynamics, good performance, and robustness properties [9].
+The main advantages of IFF over other active damping techniques are the guaranteed stability even in presence of flexible dynamics, good performance and robustness properties [9].

-Several improvements to the classical IFF have been proposed, such as adding a feed-through term to increase the achievable damping [11] or adding a high-pass filter to recover the loss of compliance at low-frequency [12].
+Several improvements of the classical IFF have been proposed, such as adding a feed-through term to increase the achievable damping [11] or adding an high pass filter to recover the loss of compliance at low frequency [12].
 Recently, an \mathcal{H}{∞} optimization criterion has been used to derive optimal gains for the IFF controller [13].

-However, none of these studies have been applied to rotating systems.
-In this section, the IFF strategy is applied on the rotating suspended platform, and it is shown that gyroscopic effects alter the system dynamics and that IFF cannot be applied as is.
+However, none of these study have been applied to a rotating system.
+In this section, Integral Force Feedback strategy is applied on the rotating suspended platform, and it is shown that gyroscopic effects alters the system dynamics and that IFF cannot be applied as is.